Whitey Harrison: Early life

-After graduating high school in 1932, Harrison attempted to study at Fullerton Junior College.
+After graduating from high school in 1932, Harrison attempted to study at Fullerton Junior College.
 He did not find college interesting but found a passion at the beach.
 He later attempted to stow away to Hawaii in September 1934.
 Harrison first boarded the Monterey, hiding away in a deck chair before being caught minutes away from Waikiki Beach and sent to the freighter Manukai that would take him back to San Francisco.
 Harrison tried again aboard President Jackson and succeeded in arriving in Honolulu, HI.
-While in Waikiki, Harrison worked as a beach boy and was in the company of other surfers, including Native Hawaiian Duke Kahanamoku.
+While in Waikiki, Harrison worked as a beach boy and was in the company of other surfers, including native Hawaiian Duke Kahanamoku.

 Contributions to surfing

 Harrison built his first wave-riding board in fifth grade, a 5-foot, 18-inch-wide plank covered with canvas.
 At the age of 12, Harrison began his stand-up surfing experience in 1925 in the waters of Corona del Mar.